 \section{Introduction}

 This paper, one of a set associated with the 2015 release of data from the \Planck\footnote{\Planck\ (\url{http://www.esa.int/Planck}) is a project of the European Space Agency (ESA) with instruments provided by two scientific consortia funded by ESA member states and led by Principal Investigators from France and Italy, telescope reflectors provided through a collaboration between ESA and a scientific consortium led and funded by Denmark, and additional contributions from NASA (USA).} mission, describes the detection and characterization of the integrated Sachs-Wolfe (ISW) effect using external (galaxy-survey catalogues) and internal (\Planck\ lensing map) large-scale tracers.
-The 2015 \Planck\ data release \alltwentyfifteenresultspapers offers polarization information on the cosmic microwave background (CMB) for angular scales samller than $5^\circ$.
+The 2015 \Planck\ data release \alltwentyfifteenresultspapers offers polarization information on the cosmic microwave background (CMB) for angular scales smaller than $5^\circ$.
 Whenever possible, this polarization information is used to improve our characterization of the ISW signal.

-The ISW effect~\citep{Sachs1967, Rees1968, Martinez1990b, Sugiyama1995} is a secondary anisotropy in the CMB which is caused by gravitational interaction of CMB photons with the growing cosmic large-scale structure (LSS): \begin{linenomath*}
+The ISW effect~\citep{Sachs1967, Rees1968, Martinez1990b, Sugiyama1995} is a secondary anisotropy in the CMB, which is caused by gravitational interaction of CMB photons with the growing cosmic large-scale structure (LSS): \begin{linenomath*}

-\end{linenomath*} Here, the fractional temperature perturbation $\Theta$ is given as a line-of-sight-integral over the time-evolving potentials $\Phi$ in the LSS.
-The integral is expressed in terms of comoving distance $\chi$, which is related to the scale factor $a$ according to $\dd a/\dd\chi = a^2H(a)/c$ with the Hubble function $H(a)$ and the speed of light $c$.
-The integration is extended to the surface of last scattering $\chi_{CMB}\simeq10~\mathrm{Gpc}/h$ corresponding to a redshift of $z\simeq1100$ in a $\Lambda$CDM cosmology.
+\end{linenomath*} Here, the fractional temperature perturbation $\Theta$ is given as a line of sight integral over the time-evolving potentials $\Phi$ in the LSS.
+The integral is expressed in terms of comoving distance $\chi$, which is related to the scale factor $a$ according to $\dd a/\dd\chi = a^2H(a)/c$, with the Hubble function $H(a)$ and the speed of light $c$.
+The integration is extended to the surface of last scattering $\chi_\mathrm{CMB}\simeq10~\mathrm{Gpc}/h$ corresponding to a redshift of $z\simeq1100$ in a $\Lambda$CDM cosmology.